brizee/KnetikUnitySDK/README.md

 ##5.
 Registration Service

-Registration requires three fields: username, password, email, and fullname.
+Registration requires four fields: username, password, email, and fullname.
 When a user is registered they are not automatically logged in, so if you want to log them in transparently after registration, call the Login service after successful registration.

 EXAMPLE: